Intensive, consultation-based résumé writing:

 Résumé Realities

-There’s a lot more to résumés than people think.
+There’s also a lot more to résumés than people think.
 A lot more to the writing, to the visual presentation, and to the technical aspects of creating and using résumés.

 There’s a lot of valuable information on those pages.
 Some of it you may not find anywhere else, and I doubt very much that it exists all in one place anywhere else.